 7. FEES

 7.1 Registrar shall pay Registry Service Provider (CentralNic) the fees for TLD including initial and renewal registrations and other services provided by RO to Registrar (collectively, "Fees") reserves the right to increase the Fees (registrations or renewals) prospectively upon one hundred and eighty (180) days prior notice.
 RO may reduce Fees on such notice in the manner permitted by the RA in relation to Qualified Marketing Programs in a manner consistent with ICANN policy and RO policies.
+The current Fees are annexed hereto at SCHEDULE B and posted on the CentralNic console.
+Notices applicable to price changes of Premium Domain Name Registration Fees are set out in Schedule B.

 7.2 Variable Registry-Level Fee.
 In the event that RO is required to pay Variable Registry-Level Fees to ICANN in accordance with Subsection 6.3 (a) of the RA, RO shall be entitled to collect such Fees from Registrar, and Registrar hereby gives express approval of RO's collection thereof, in addition to Fees due to RO under Section 7.1 above, of the amount that is equivalent, on a per-name basis, to the Variable Registry-Level Fee paid by RO to ICANN with respect to Registrar's registrations in the TLD Registry.